giusepperaso/structura.js/docs/edge-cases.md

     draft.test2.push(1)
 })

+// this also works
+const newState2 = produce(state, (draft) => {
+    draft.test1;
+    draft.test2.push(1)
+})

 // this does not work well because test2 is never accessed,
-// so test2 will remain the same const newState2 = produce(state, (draft) => {
+// so test2 will remain the same as before const newState3 = produce(state, (draft) => {
     draft.test1.push(1)
 })
 ```